DevExpress/testcafe/docs/articles/faq/README.md

 TestCafe selectors should use element identifiers that persist between test runs.
 However, many JavaScript frameworks generate dynamic IDs for page elements.
 To identify elements whose `id` attribute changes, use selectors based on the element's class, content, tag name, or position.

 See the [Select Elements With Dynamic IDs](../documentation/guides/basic-guides/select-page-elements.md#select-elements-with-dynamic-ids) example for details.

+### Can I use TestCafe to test ReactNative apps?

+No. You can use TestCafe to test anything that runs in a browser — including Progressive Web Applications and Electron apps.
+TestCafe can not automate native mobile applications, because they do not run in a browser.

 ## Troubleshooting